 Melbourne is still without a train to and from the airport, so to get from Melbourne airport to the city, your options are Uber or taxi, renting a car, or taking the SkyBus.

 An Uber or taxi will cost you around $45-$75.
 The taxi rank is clearly marked when you leave the terminal, and there’s a special pick up area for shared vehicles (follow the signs).
 You can estimate your fare with this handy online calculator.

 The Skybus is a bus transfer that operates 7 days a week.
 It goes from Melbourne Airport to Southern Cross Station (it also has services to St Kilda and Southbank/Docklands but those services are currently disrupted).
 One-way fares cost from $19.75.
 You can buy tickets online here.

 Rental cars are easily accessible from the airport.
 All the rental companies are located outside Terminal 2.
-During peak periods, it can be really slow to pick up a car.
 I use Rentalcars.com to compare the major car rental brands to get the best price.

 How to get to the city from Avalon Airport

 If you decide to book a flight into Avalon because it’s super cheap, remember that you need to also factor in the cost of then getting from the airport to Melbourne.